chaitanyavp/aerozen/README.md

 # aerozen

-A Firebase-powered android app to help users collaborate on a group project on a Kanban-style board.
+A Firebase-powered Android app to help users collaborate on a group project with a Kanban-style board.